UniTuner Pro V1.2 NEW |

 Tap to set a specific frequency.

-Press it to reset the deviation to 0 (tune the note).
+PRESS it to reset the deviation to 0 (tune the note).

 Press the button to activate the playback function.
 The button will flash to indicate that the app is waiting for you to play a note.